surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 ## Horizontal Bar

-Bar charts are used to compare data across different categories.
-You can build a bar chart by placing a dimension on the Rows and a measure on the Columns area.
+Horizontal Bar charts are used to compare data across different categories.
+You can build a bar chart by placing a dimension on the Column area and a measure on the Columns area.

  **2.** Choose Chart Type **Horizontal Bar ** from the drop down list to compare the data in Horizontal Bar chart.